GET HELP NOW: Call 800-374-HOPE | Apply for Services Online/Solicitar Servicios en Línea

 What is Texas Advocacy Project's mission?

-The mission of Texas Advocacy Project is to end dating and domestic violence, sexual assault, and stalking in Texas.
-Texas Advocacy Project empowers survivors through FREE legal services and access to the justice system, and advances prevention through public outreach and education.
+Texas Advocacy Project (TAP) works to end dating and domestic violence, sexual assault, child abuse, stalking, and human trafficking in Texas.
+TAP empowers survivors through free legal and social services, as well as access to the justice system, and raises awareness through public outreach and education.
+Our attorneys, staff, volunteers, and Board of Directors are dedicated to our vision of a future where all Texans live free from abuse.

 Is Texas Advocacy Project a 501(c)(3)?